Saskatchewan Rent Increase Notice Generator

 Saskatchewan rent-increase rules in plain English

 Saskatchewan rent increases are governed by Part IV of The Residential Tenancies Act, 2006.
-The rules are tighter than most other Canadian provinces in one specific way: the minimum notice period is unusually long, and there are two completely different timing tracks depending on whether the landlord is a member of a prescribed association.
+The notice period is unusually long for Canada, and there are two completely different timing tracks depending on whether the landlord is a member of a prescribed association.

 Fixed-term leases are different